Senegal: Colonial era

 Yoro Dyao was in command of the canton of Foss-Galodjina and was set over Wâlo (Ouâlo) by Louis Faidherbe, where he served as a chief from 1861 to 1914.
-Senegalese resistance to the French expansion was led in part by Lat-Dior, Damel of Cayor, and Maad a Sinig Kumba Ndoffene Famak Joof (the Maad a Sinig, King of Sine), resulting in the famous Battle of Logandème―the battle in which the Serer King of Sine went to war against the mighty French colonial empire, where the French decided to take revenge against Sine following their humiliating defeat at the Battle of Djilor.
+Senegalese resistance to the French expansion was led in part by Lat-Dior, Damel of Cayor, and Maad a Sinig Kumba Ndoffene Famak Joof (the Maad a Sinig, King of Sine), resulting in the famous Battle of Logandème―the battle in which the Serer King of Sine went to war against the French colonial empire, where the French decided to take revenge against Sine following their humiliating defeat at the Battle of Djilor.
 The Battle of Logandème was the first battle on Senegambian soil in which the French employed cannonballs.

-In 1915, over 300 Senegalese soldiers came under Australian command in preparation for the capture of Damascus, preceding the arrival of Lawrence of Arabia.
-This deployment created diplomatic tensions between French and British interests in the region.

 The Battle of Dakar (23–25 September 1940) was an unsuccessful Allied attempt to capture the strategic port and overthrow the pro-German Vichy French colonial administration.

 On 25 November 1958, Senegal became an autonomous republic within the French Union.